daromero-88/Gadgets-and-scripts-for-niche-modeling-/README.md

 - Functions for other manipulations of the environmental space can be found here: https://github.com/daromero-88/Environmental-sampling

 Virtual species were not discussed in this course but allowed me to create dummy data to manipulate and implement the tools presented here.
 I used Leroy et al 2016 'virtualspecies' R package, crucial information to play with virtual species can be found via:
-- A ecent review on the topic: https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.04385
+- A recent review on the topic: https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.04385
 - The original manuscript presenting the package: https://borea.mnhn.fr/en/virtualspecies-r-package-generate-virtual-species-distributions
 - A step by step super detailed tutorial for using the package: http://borisleroy.com/files/virtualspecies-tutorial.html